Skip to main content

 Portal Canyon GPX Track

-I will always provide a free route map, but you can also download a hike/drive GPX to assist you and to help support my site.
-Before sharing my GPX tracks with others, please remember my site is a free resource and I'm charging nominal fees to offset my substantial costs.
+I need to offset my substantial website costs somehow!
+You can download a hike/drive GPX to assist you here.
+Before sharing my GPX tracks with others, please remember my site is otherwise a free resource.

 This is a technical canyon.
 If you are unfamiliar with how to build anchors or the gear required for canyoneering do not attempt this route.

-Apr 04, 2020 — I've always been impressed by the cliffs within the Virgin River Gorge, and Shawn, Josh, and I finally got to check out the largest canyon I know of in the Gorge, Portal Canyon.
+I've always been impressed by the cliffs within the Virgin River Gorge, and Shawn, Josh, and I finally got to check out the largest canyon I know of in the Gorge, Portal Canyon.
 It's really fun and serves as a great late winter or early spring canyon.
 Note that even though this is a dry canyon, you'll have to cross the Virgin River in order to start the approach.
 Check for river flow conditions before doing the canyon.
 Also, there is a divider within the Virgin River Gorge, making the northbound side of the Interstate the only place to park.

 We crossed the Virgin River and headed up the major wash that curved east and then south.
 An easy-to-miss turn-off on the left up a minor drainage would serve as our ascent route.
 It's a little convoluted, but the drainage hits a dryfall and we began ascending up a Class 2+ crack to get to the ridge above.
 From here, we followed a ridge and a gully, picking the least brushy route we could find for about a thousand feet of vertical gain.
 We reached the end of a ridgeline where we could see the entrance to Cherry Canyon.
 Rather than head right into the drainage, we went left, Portal's head another 1,200 feet of vertical to go.
 We followed the wash, but ascending the ridge would have been fine, too.
 Once the wash became less pleasant and brush-choked, we decided to ascend a steep slope and then side-hill to the head of Portal Canyon.